matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 This proposal means that there will be more calls to make when setting up a appservice user, when using encryption.
-While this could be done during the registration step, this would prohibit creating new devices should the appservice intentionally or inadvertently lost the client-side device data.
+While this could be done during the registration step, this would prohibit creating new devices should the appservice intentionally or inadvertently have lost the client-side device data.

 ## Alternatives